andresgciamtez/ppno/README.md

 SciPy v1.2 (www.scipy.org/) and PYGMO (https://esa.github.io/pagmo2/)

 # PURPOSE
 The program optimizes the pipe diameters of a pressure pipes network defined by an Epanet2 model.
-The result is the selection of the necessary tubes to meet the minimum pressure requirements in the specified nodes of the network.
+The result is the selection of the necessary diameters (roughness also is consider) to meet the minimum pressure requirements in the specified nodes of the network.

 # RUN
 Type: 'python ppno.py problem.ext' in the command prompt; where 'problem.ext' is the data problem definition file.